aeon-toolkit/aeon/docs/source/get_involved/governance.md

 ### Code of Conduct Committee

-Code of Conduct Committee (CoCC) members are contributors which are tasked with maintaining the ``aeon`` Code of Conduct (CoC) and managing CoC reports.
+Code of Conduct Committee (CoCC) members are contributors which are tasked with maintaining the ``aeon`` Code of Conduct (CoC) and managing reports of breaking the CoC.
 CoC members are expected to review reports of CoC violations, contact and discuss with involved individuals and make recommendations on actions to take.

 Any CoCC members involved in a CoC report or CoCC members which have a conflict of interest regarding the report are expected to recuse themselves from the process.
 If no CoCC members are available to review a report in a timely manner, the responsibility will fall to the Community Council.